ibrahimcesar/react-lite-youtube-embed/README.md

 ## Bring Your Own Styles

-React Lite YouTube Embed is packaged with all original styles from Paul Irish's [Lite YouTube Embed](https://github.com/paulirish/lite-youtube-embed) but you can customize them as you wish passing as a prop.
+React Lite YouTube Embed is packaged with all original styles from Paul Irish's [Lite YouTube Embed](https://github.com/paulirish/lite-youtube-embed) but you can customize them as you wish passing as a props.

 ```javascript
 const App = () => (